 Teaching and Learning

-Studying at university-level is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.
+Studying at university is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.

 Teaching is provided via a modular structure.
 Modules are measured in credits, and notionally each credit takes ten hours of study time.
 Students take 120 credits worth of modules a year.